Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

-The existing literature on moment selection under mis-specification is primarily concerned with consistent selection: the goal is to select all correctly specified moment conditions while eliminating all invalid ones with probability approaching one in the limit.\footnote{Under the local mis-specification asymptotics considered below, consistent moment selection criteria simply choose \emph{all} available moment conditions.
+The existing literature on moment selection primarily aims to consistently select all correctly specified moment conditions while eliminating all invalid ones\footnote{Under the local mis-specification asymptotics considered below, consistent moment selection criteria simply choose \emph{all} available moment conditions.
 For details, see Theorem \ref{pro:andrews}.} This idea begins with \cite{Andrews1999} and is extended by \cite{AndrewsLu} and \cite{HongPrestonShum}.
 More recently, \cite{Liao} proposes a shrinkage procedure for consistent GMM moment selection and estimation.
-In contrast to these proposals, which examine only the validity of the moment conditions under consideration, the FMSC balances validity against relevance to minimize AMSE.
+In a similar vein, \cite{CanerHanLee} extend and generalize earlier work by \cite{Caner2009} on LASSO-type model selection for GMM to carry out simultaneous model and moment selection via an adaptive elastic net penalty.
+Whereas these proposals examine only the validity of the moment conditions under consideration, the FMSC balances validity against relevance to minimize AMSE.
 Although \cite{HallPeixe2003} and \cite{ChengLiao} do consider relevance, their aim is to avoid including redundant moment conditions after consistently eliminating invalid ones.
 Some other papers that propose choosing, or combining, instruments to minimize MSE include \cite{DonaldNewey2001}, \cite{DonaldImbensNewey2009}, and \cite{KuersteinerOkui2010}.
-Unlike the FMSC, however, these proposals consider the \emph{higher-order} bias that arises from including many valid instruments rather than the first-order bias that arises from the use of invalid instruments.
+Unlike the FMSC, however, these papers consider the \emph{higher-order} bias that arises from including many valid instruments rather than the first-order bias that arises from the use of invalid instruments.

-Another important difference between the FMSC and the other proposals from the literature is the ``F'' -- focus: rather than a single moment selection criterion, the FMSC is really a method of constructing application-specific moment selection criteria.
-To see the potential benefits of this approach consider, for example, a simple dynamic panel model.
+Another distinguishing feature of the FMSC is focus: rather than a one-size-fits-all criterion, the FMSC is really a method of constructing application-specific moment selection criteria.
+Consider, for example, a dynamic panel model.
 If your target parameter is a long-run effect while mine is a contemporaneous effect, there is no reason to suppose \emph{a priori} that we should use the same moment conditions in estimation, even if we share the same model and dataset.
 The FMSC explicitly takes this difference of research goals into account.